Hawks vs. 76ers odds, prediction, spread, time: 2026 NBA picks for Thursday, Feb. 19 from proven model

 The Atlanta Hawks face the Philadelphia 76ers as the post-NBA All-Star Game schedule gets underway on Thursday night.
 Atlanta is 13-20 within the Eastern Conference this season, while Philadelphia is 19-18.
 The Hawks (26-30), who are the 10th seed in the East, are 16-15 on the road this season.
 The 76ers (30-24), who are sixth in the conference, are 15-14 on their home floor.
 Atlanta will be without Jonathan Kuminga (knee), while Philadelphia's Joel Embiid (knee) is listed as out.

 Tip-off from Xfinity Mobile Arena in Philadelphia is set for 7 p.m.
 ET.
 The 76ers lead the all-time series 203-200, but the Hawks have won the last seven meetings.
-Philadelphia is a 1.5-point favorite in the latest Hawks vs. 76ers odds from DraftKings Sportsbook, while the over/under for total points scored is 238.5.
+Philadelphia is a 1.5-point favorite in the latest Hawks vs. 76ers odds from DraftKings Sportsbook, while the over/under for total points scored is 240.5, having increased 4 points since opening at 236.5.
 Before making any Hawks vs. 76ers picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: